 State Leaders in Early Head Start:

-- Serve a high share of their state’s eligible infants and toddlers relative to other states;
+- Serve a high share of their state’s eligible infants and toddlers relative to others;

-- Have a state-specific program that has a similar structure and performance standards as Early Head Start; and/or
+- Have a state-specific program that has a similar structure and performance standards as Early Head Start; and

 - Provide state financial support for Early Head Start or provide a state match as an Early Head Start–Child Care Partnership (EHS-CCP) grantee.

-State Policy and Administrative Choices Affect the Implementation of Early Head Start
+Policy and Administrative Choices States Make Affect the Implementation of Early Head Start

 States Can Use a Variety of Funding Sources to Support State Early Head Start Programs